Balance your savings and investments while raising a family

-There has been a lot of talk recently about the financial state of 30-somethings.
+There has been a lot of talks recently about the financial state of 30-somethings.
 Apparently the future does not look very bright for those of us caught at the tail end of Generation X and the beginning of Generation Y.

 So how do you balance your savings and investments with the everyday costs of raising a growing family?
 You can start by setting up a simple plan for each of these categories to ensure that you are on the right financial path.

-Many 30-somethings entered the housing market during the peak of the housing boom with long amortization periods and little –to-no down payments.
+Many 30-somethings entered the housing market during the peak of the housing boom with long amortization periods and little-to-no down payments.
 Luckily there are two quick fixes you can make to your mortgage immediately to pay off your balance faster and save on interest.

 The first is to switch your payments from monthly to bi-weekly.
 On a $300,000 mortgage at 5% interest amortized over 30 years, switching to bi-weekly payments would only cost you $133 more each month and would save thousands of dollars and over 5 years off the life of the mortgage.

-The second way to help streamline your mortgage for the future is to switch to a variable interest rate, but maintain your payments at the fixed interest rate.
+The second way to help streamline your mortgage for the future is to switch to a variable interest rate but maintain your payments at the fixed interest rate.
 Using this technique while interest rates remain low will further reduce the principal on your mortgage while still giving you a cushion for when interest rates start to rise again.

-The Tax Free Savings Account allows you to contribute up to $5,000 per year and withdraw that money anytime without paying any taxes on your gains.
+The Tax-Free Savings Account allows you to contribute up to $5,000 per year and withdraw that money anytime without paying any taxes on your gains.
 This is a perfect savings vehicle for someone in their 30’s who has many short term savings goals.

 As a couple, make it a priority to contribute and fully fund at least one of your TFSA accounts each year.
 Create a list of short term goals that need to be looked after in the next 1 – 3 years and use this money to pay for these items in cash.

-Your list might include anything from buying a new car to doing some minor renovations or repairs in the house, taking a family vacation or upgrading your furniture.
+Your list might include anything from buying a new car to doing some minor renovations or repairs in the house, taking a family vacation, or upgrading your furniture.
 You don’t want to go into debt for something you could have easily planned for a year or two in advance.

 Contributing to an RESP